Monomial algebras and $\mathbb{G}_a^n$-equivariant embeddings into toric varieties: Introduction

 Not all additive actions on projective varieties are induced (see \cite[Example 1]{AP}).
 But if a projective variety $X\subseteq \BP^n$ is normal and linearly normal, i.e. the restriction map~$H^0(\BP^n,\CO_{\BP^n}(1))\to H^0(X, \CO_{\BP^n}(1)\big|_X)$ is surjective, then any additive action on $X$ is induced.

-Knop and Lange were studying regular actions of commutative algebraic groups on projective space with an open orbit in \cite{KL}.
-However, the systematic study of additive actions was started in~\cite{HT}.
-In both works authors have found a one-to-one correspondence between local algebras of dimension $n+1$ and additive actions on $\BP^n$.
-Further, this science was greatly developed in many directions.
-For instance, the case of additive actions on projective hypersurfaces was studied in~\cite{AP, BCS, Sha, Be, ABZ}.
-Results in~\cite{UD, UL, BM, ZM} are related to additive actions on Fano varieties.
+Knop and Lange studied regular actions of commutative algebraic groups on projective space with an open orbit in \cite{KL}.
+Hassett and Tschinkel focused on equivariant compactifications of~$\BG_a^n$ in~\cite{HT}.
+In both works authors found a one-to-one correspondence between local algebras of dimension $n+1$ and additive actions on $\BP^n$.
+Further, this theory has been extensively developed in many directions.
+For instance, the case of additive actions on projective hypersurfaces was studied in~\cite{ABZ,AP,Be,BCS,Sha}.
+Results in~\cite{BM, UD, UL, ZM} are related to additive actions on Fano varieties.

 In our paper, we study the case of toric varieties.
 Remarkable results about additive actions on toric varieties were found in~\cite{AR}.
-Authors proved that a complete toric variety admits an additive action if and only if it admits a \textbf{normalized} additive action, i.e. an acting torus normalizes $\BG_a^n$ in the group of automorphisms.
-Moreover, they proved that any two normalized additive actions are isomorphic (see \cite[Theorem 2]{AR} and \cite[Theorem 3]{AR}).
+Authors proved that a complete toric variety admits an additive action if and only if it admits a \emph{normalized} additive action, i.e. an acting torus normalizes $\BG_a^n$ in the group of automorphisms.
+Moreover, they proved that any two normalized additive actions are equivalent; see \cite[Theorem 2]{AR} and \cite[Theorem 3]{AR}.

-The key definition in the theory of additive actions on projective hypersurfaces is $H$-pair (see~\cite[Definition 2.12]{AZ}).
-We introduce the following more general definition for the case of an arbitrary subvariety in the projective space. \begin{definition} A pair $(A, U)$ is called an~\textbf{$S$-pair} if~$A$ is a local algebra with a maximal ideal~$\mf$ and~$U\subseteq\mf$ is a subspace generating~$A$ as a~$\BK$-algebra. \end{definition}
+The key definition in the theory of additive actions on projective hypersurfaces is $H$-pair; see~\cite[Definition 2.12]{AZ}.
+We introduce the following more general definition for the case of an arbitrary subvariety in the projective space. \begin{definition} A pair $(A, U)$ is called an~\emph{$S$-pair} if~$A$ is a local algebra with a maximal ideal~$\mf$ and~$U\subseteq\mf$ is a subspace generating~$A$ as a~$\BK$-algebra. \end{definition}

-There is a one-to-one correspondence between induced additive actions on projective subvarieties of dimension $m$ in $\BP^n$ and $S$-pairs $(A, U)$, where $A$ is a local algebra of dimension~$n+1$ and $U$ is a subspace of dimension $m$ lying in the maximal ideal of $A$ (see~\cite[Theorem 2.6]{AZ}).
+There is a one-to-one correspondence between induced additive actions on projective subvarieties of dimension $m$ in $\BP^n$ and $S$-pairs $(A, U)$, where $A$ is a local algebra of dimension~$n+1$ and $U$ is a subspace of dimension $m$ lying in the maximal ideal of $A$; see~\cite[Theorem 2.6]{AZ}.